Vaccinations and Boosters

-Testing positive for COVID-19: When an individual who tests positive for COVID-19 is identified, the Washington Township Health Department follows all appropriate NJ Department of Health and Centers for Disease Control protocols in conducting an efficient and comprehensive follow up.
-The Washington Township Health Department identifies close contacts of all confirmed cases to determine the need for self-monitoring.
+Testing positive for COVID-19: When an individual who tests positive for COVID-19 is identified, the Roxbury Township Health Department follows all appropriate NJ Department of Health and Centers for Disease Control protocols in conducting an efficient and comprehensive follow up.
+The Roxbury Township Health Department identifies close contacts of all confirmed cases to determine the need for self-monitoring.
 Individuals who have been in close contact with that person will be notified and will be asked to self-quarantine for 14 days.

 Please note that HIPAA requirements protect each individual’s right to privacy, so no identifying information will be publicized.

 - Limit close contact with people who are sick.
 Stay home if you are sick.